sasjs/react-seed-app/README.md

 ## Supported Versions of SAS

-This app will work on SAS Viya, and will also work on SAS 9 with one tweak (just set the `serverType` to SAS9 in `sasContext.tsx`)
+This app will work on all versions of SAS Viya, and in SAS 9 EBI from 9.3 and above.

-It will not work on SAS University edition, or local instances of SAS.
+It will not work on SAS University edition, or local (base only) instances of SAS.
 A web server, and application server (STP or Compute) is required

 ### Code Style